FaVIQ: FAct Verification from Information-seeking Questions: Details of Experiments

 When training a BART-based model, we map \true\ and \false\ labels to the words \lq true\rq\ and \lq false\rq\ respectively so that each label is mapped to a single token.
 This choice was made because the BART tokenizer maps \lq refute\rq\ into two tokens, making it difficult to compare probabilities of \true\ and \false.

 By default, we use a batch size of 32, a maximum sequence length of 1024, and 500 warmup steps using eight 32GB GPUs.
 For \scifact, we use a batch size of 8 and no warmup steps using four 32G GPUs.
 We tune the learning rate in between \{7e-6, 8e-6, 9e-6, 1e-5\} on the validation data.
+In Section~\ref{sec:exp-real}, $\gamma$ is tuned in a range of \{-0.9, -0.7, -0.5, -0.3, -0.1, 0.0, 0.1, 0.3, 0.5, 0.7, 0.9\}, chosen based on the validation set.